 A Clinton administration will likely push for the establishment of the Deferred Actions for Childhood Arrivals (DACA) and the Deferred Actions for Parents of Americans (DAPA) programs.

 Donald Trump has proposed to depart a projected 11 million immigrants living in the United States without documentation.
 Donald Trump proposes to increase the workforce of the Immigration and Customs Enforcement (ICE) agents from 5,000 to 15,000.
-Trump wants Immigration and Customs Enforcement agents to work hand-in-hand with law-enforcement on police raid especially on undocumented immigrants who are believed to be associated with criminal activities.
-Trump’s campaign is adamant on cracking down on and deporting undocumented immigrants.
+Trump wants Immigration and Customs Enforcement agents to work hand-in-hand with law enforcement on police raids especially on undocumented immigrants who are believed to be associated with criminal activities.
+Trump’s campaign is adamant about cracking down on and deporting undocumented immigrants.

 Although Clinton proposes the detainment and deportation of undocumented immigrants who pose a violent threat to public safety, she is also an avid supporter of the held up executive orders on the Deferred Actions for Childhood Arrivals (DACA) program and the Deferred Actions for Parents of Americans (DAPA) programs by current President Barack Obama.
 President Barrack Obama expects these programs to protect undocumented immigrants from deportation based on certain conditions.